Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 exploration, simply to satisfy the interest, the need, itself.
 If you wish to pose, suggest, or advocate for an answer, be my guest.
 But I do want to say that I do not think we need one, necessarily.
-I would hope we do not necessarily need justification to reimagine our selfs in our own image.
+I would hope we do not necessarily need justification to reimagine our self in our own image.

 That said, if you are looking to explore this question, I will leave a few breadcrumbs to follow―beware, they may lead you astray.
 First is the primacy of